theQRL/docs.theqrl.org/_docs/wallet/basics.md

 * Generate a slaves.json file and save it as a backup to use when the OTS index is close to being exhausted.
 	* This will allow you to transfer the remaining Quanta to a new wallet with available OTS index's
 	* This file can be stored on a USB flash drive in a safe place

+{::comment}
+FIXME - Trim down content here and move this into it's own writeup.
+{:/comment}

+* * *

+### OTS Key Usage

+The OTS index or the **One Time Signature** index is used when you sign a transaction onto the network.

+You are required to specify which OTS index to use from the wallet file you have created.
+Depending on the tree height you selected when setting up the wallet you will start with anywhere from 16 to 262,144 OTS indexes.
+Yo may not re-use any OTS key index.
+The transaction will be rejected.

+* * *

+### Important OTS Info

+This can not be stressed enough, The OTS key index is limited.
+Once this index is used you will no longer be able to sign transactions.

+What this means:
+* If all OTS index's are used
+	* Funds that are in a wallet with no available OTS index left will not be able to transfer out of the wallet, and will be **lost**.
+	* There is nothing to do if all of the OTS indexes are used, you cannot sign a transaction.

 * * *